coostdocs/codoc/content/en/co/json.md

 Json& add_member(const char* key, Json& v);
 ```

-- Add a key-value pair to a Json of object type (null automatically becomes object after calling this method).
+- Add a key-value pair to a Json of object type (non-object Json automatically becomes object after calling this method).
+- This method will reserve the order in which keys were added, and keys may appear repeatedly.
 - The parameter key is a C string ending in `'\0'`, and the parameter v is the value.
 - **`v` is moved and becomes null after this operation**.
 - **NOTE**: for performance reasons, it is required that the key cannot contain double quotes.